warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-370-auth-flow-documentation.md

 ## Context

 The authentication system has grown complex with multiple login methods, token management, session validation, and various logout conditions.
-This task creates comprehensive documentation that explains the complete auth flow with visual diagrams, making it easy for any developer (or future me) to understand how authentication works in this app.
+This task creates full documentation that explains the complete auth flow with visual diagrams, making it easy for any developer (or future me) to understand how authentication works in this app.

 **Why Documentation?**